 Muwakkil’s contribution and commitment to the power of prose has never faltered as he still serves as a Senior Editor for In These Times, and a frequent contributor to Chicago Tonight and Beyond the Beltway with Bruce Dumont.
 He is also a Crime and Communities Fellow for the Open Society Institute, which examines the impact of ex-inmates and gang members in leadership positions in black communities.
 Muwakkil’s interest in complex gang issues has lead to the project entitled: Chicago Gangs: American Story.

-Muwakkil serves as a board member for the Progressive Media Project and the Chicago-based Public Square, is a faculty member of the Associated Colleges of the Midwest’s Urban Studies Program, and former adjunct Profession at Columbia College, Northwestern University’s Medill School of Journalism and School of the Art Institute.
+Muwakkil serves as a board member for the Progressive Media Project and the Chicago-based Public Square, is a faculty member of the Associated Colleges of the Midwest’s Urban Studies Program, and former adjunct Professor at Columbia College, Northwestern University’s Medill School of Journalism and School of the Art Institute.